DonyorM/weresync/docs/source/weresync.rst

 ------------

 ..
 IMPORTANT::
-   WereSync requires root permissions to run, because it has to access block devices.
+   The WereSync daemon requires root permissions to run, because it has to access block devices.
 Standard linux permissions restrict access to block devices to ordinary users.

 WereSync will copy GPT, MBR, and LVM drives.
 The source drive must have a valid disk label (such a disk label can be created with the gdisk or